How SEM Can Increase Traffic and Conversions for Ecommerce

 Search Engine Marketing, commonly known as SEM, is a digital marketing strategy that involves promoting websites by increasing their visibility in search engine results pages (SERPs).
 This is primarily achieved through paid advertising.
-SEM incorporates various tactics such as google ads, bing ads, and local search advertising, among others.
+SEM incorporates various tactics such as google ads, Bing ads, and local search advertising, among others.

 The concept of SEM is often confused with SEO (Search Engine Optimization).
 However, while both strategies aim to increase website visibility, they differ in their approach.
 SEM focuses on purchasing advertising space, whereas SEO involves enhancing web pages to improve their organic search rankings.